Eporediese/fulmine-labs-mini-pacs/README.md

 * The same valid images as above with simulated error/message boxes in order to help to detect anomalous conditions
 * Some custom anomalous images, including AI-generated medical images

-All of the imaages above will be distributed randomly between training, validation and testing folders in order to train and test the model.
+All of the images above will be distributed randomly between training, validation and testing folders in order to train and test the model.
 In addition, in order to test how well the model recognizes previously unseen medical images of the same type, some custom images will be selected from Google searches and used only for testing.

 Overall the folder structure looks like this: